andompesta/MLTutorials/RL/DeepQLearning/readme.md

 </p>

 To solve such chicken and egg problem, researchers propose to use two different networks.
-One updated at each steps to estimate the Q-values.
-And one that has use freezed weights to estimate the Q-targets values.
+One updated at each steps to estimate the Q-values and one updated at every T steps to estimate the Q-targets values.
 <p align="center">
     <img src="./figures/tn_q_target_update.png" width="900px"/>
     <br />